andfanilo/pyspark-interactive-lecture/README.md

 ### nbconvert

-We use a personalized nbconvert template to generate a correct Reveal.js HTML file from the notebook file.
+We use a personalized nbconvert template `pyspark-interactive-lecture.tpl` to generate a correct Reveal.js HTML file from the notebook file.

 ```
 $ invoke nbconvert -h